 What action do we take against misuse?

-We see the behavior outlined above as a breach of the User Guidelines that people agree to when signing up to Trustpilot.
+We see the behavior outlined above as a breach of the User Guidelines (US, UK) that people agree to when signing up to Trustpilot.
 It's also a material breach of our Terms & Conditions.
 This means that we take it very seriously.

 Our usual process is to send a warning to the person in question to inform them about the problem(s) and ask them to stop notifying reviews incorrectly.
 If they persist, or the behavior is particularly severe, our Compliance Team may block access to their account.